bogdanciupitu/mini-shell/README.md

 Bash is both an interactive command language and a scripting language.
 It is used to interact with the file system, applications, operating system and more.

-For this assignment you will build a Bash-like shell with minimal functionalities like traversing the file system, running applications, redirecting their output or piping the output from one application into the input of another.
-The details of the functionalities that must be implemented will be further explained.

 ### Shell Functionalities

 #### Changing the Current Directory

 The shell will support a built-in command for navigating the file system, called `cd`.
-To implement this feature you will need to store the current directory path because the user can provide either relative or absolute paths as arguments to the `cd` command.

 The built-in `pwd` command will show the current directory path.